 Pros: FluentU offers a “learn mode” that incorporates pictures, video clips, and sample sentences into engaging exercises and flashcards.

-You can personalize according to your knowledge of your target language.
-And therefore, you can select your speed.
+You can personalize it based on your knowledge of your target language.
+Therefore, you can select your preferred speed.

 You’ll probably never run out of videos.
 Just download for offline learning and watch everything with one subscription.

-Cons: They mainly impart teaching through videos.
-In 2025, this is redundant to some extent as one can access infinite videos on online streaming channels, YouTube, Vimeo, and social media.
+Cons: They primarily deliver instruction through videos.
+In 2026, this is somewhat redundant, as one can access an infinite number of videos on streaming services like YouTube and Vimeo, as well as on social media.

-They don’t have any free plans, and the cost is expensive.
+They don’t offer any free plans, and their pricing is high.

 Available on: Android, iOS, Web.